neroist/nova/README.md

 sudo sh installer.sh
 ```

-## How to get Govee API key

-1. Open the Govee Home mobile app.
-2. Go to the "My Profile" tab, go to settings (the gear in the top right), press "Apply for API key"
-3. Fill out your name and your reason (for the reason you can just write "I would like to control my LEDs with a CLI" and it should be fine) and submit.

-You should receive an email with your API key soon.

 ## Deletion

 1. Delete Nova from whatever directory you put it in (or delete the directory itself).

-   Or, if you installed with the Windows installer, open Settings, go to Apps, then search for "Nova".
+    - Or, if you installed with the Windows installer, open Settings, go to Apps, then search for "Nova".
 When you see Nova, click the three dots and hit "Uninstall."

 ## Documentation